ArtifactForms/ChatBot/documentation/project.md

 During my initial research on chatbots, I encountered terminology similar to that used in behavior trees.
 Actions and conditions are fundamental components of a behavior tree.
 My first encounter with behavior trees was over 15 years ago, when they were not as widely used as they are today.
 Behavior trees are now a staple of major game engines and a well-established concept.
 I am curious about how I can apply this AI concept to a chatbot to assist it in performing actions.
 Specifically, I want to evaluate whether a combination of behavior trees and intent-based chatbots is feasible and what possibilities it offers.

-## Training
+## Training a Simple Chatbot

+**Training Data**

-This is a simple example of training data for a basic chatbot.
-The data consists of pairs of user utterances and their corresponding intents.
+A fundamental step in creating a chatbot is providing it with training data.
+This data consists of pairs of user utterances and their corresponding intents.
 By training a machine learning model on this data, the chatbot can learn to recognize user intents and provide appropriate responses.

+Here's a simple example of training data:

 | Text | Intent |
 |---|---|